What is Depth of Field?

 Get down low

 With a low-angle view, the traditional eye-level perspective of photography is modified.
-Instead of photographing at normal height, a low angle shot happens when the camera is angled downward and below the subject’s eye line.
+Instead of photographing at normal height, a low-angle shot happens when the camera is angled downward and below the subject’s eye line.
 As a result, low-angle photography produces the illusion of a larger, taller, broader, and sometimes closer subject.

 The effect of atmospheric perspective is by adding an impact in two-dimensional photographs and creating the illusion of perspective, enhancing the image’s attractiveness.
-Ambience and mood are critical components of photography.
+Ambiance and mood are critical components of photography.
 The mood establishes the emotional tone, while the environment establishes a feeling of place and time.
 Both of these characteristics engage the viewer, enabling them to form an emotional connection with the photograph.